 Another side effect of the pandemic is that authoritarian governments have seized on it as an excuse to silence critics, curtail civil liberties, and increase surveillance.
 The report found that high levels of corruption closely correlated with a reliance on undemocratic methods to control the pandemic.
 The Philippines, which scored 34 out of 100, saw one of the longest and strictest lockdowns early on in the pandemic, as President Rodrigo Duterte warned the police would “shoot … dead” people who violated the restrictions.

-Cailey Griffin is an intern at Foreign Policy.
+Cailey Griffin is a former intern at Foreign Policy.
 Twitter: @keenstoryteller

 Amy Mackinnon is a national security and intelligence reporter at Foreign Policy.
 Twitter: @ak_mack